Continuous iterative algorithms for anti-Cheeger cut: Numerical experiments

 Based on the similarity between the anti-Cheeger cut problem~\eqref{eq:antiCheeger-I(x)} and the maxcut problem~\eqref{eq:maxcut-continuous}, \textbf{CIA2}, the flowchart of which is given in Fig.~\ref{flowchart}, suggests a switch to the SI iterations for the latter when \textbf{CIA1} cannot increase the objective function values of the former within $T_=$ successive iterative steps.
 Such switch can be considered to be a kind of local breakout technique for further improving the solution quality.
 We have implemented \textbf{CIA2} in a population updating manner.
 In each round, the population contains $L$ numerical solutions, and its updating means precisely that $L$ independent \textbf{CIA2} runs from the same initial data occur simultaneously.
 We record the numerical solution which achieves the maximum objective function value among these $L$ runs, adopt it as the initial data for the next round and define its objective function value to be the value of population.
 The population updating will not stop until the value of population keeps unchanged and we use $\#_P$ to count the number of such updating.
-After setting $L=20$ and $T_==3$, the ratios between the maximum object function values (i.e., the final values of population, see the fifth column of Table~\ref{tab:total}) and the reference ones can be increased by \textbf{CIA2} to at least $0.991$ (see G37), where a large $T_\text{tot}=10000$ is chosen to allow sufficient perturbations from local optima.
+After setting $L=20$ and $T_==3$, the ratios between the maximum objective function values (i.e., the final values of population, see the fifth column of Table~\ref{tab:1}) and the reference ones can be increased by \textbf{CIA2} to at least {$0.990$} (see G37), where a large $T_\text{tot}=10000$ is chosen to allow sufficient perturbations from local optima.
+In order to further improve the solution quality, we introduce some simple random perturbations in \textbf{CIA2}: randomly select and move $\gamma$ points from the original subset to the other subset, where $\gamma$ is used to control the perturbation strength. $\gamma$ is dynamically determined as randn($0.1|V|$, $0.3|V|$), where randn($0.1|V|$, $0.3|V|$) denotes a random integer between $0.1|V|$ and $0.3|V|$.
+The simple random perturbation is performed with probability 0.1 (\textbf{0.1P}) when SI or \textbf{CIA1} falls into a local optimum, where the probability 0.1 reflects our numerical finding that applying such simple random perturbations infrequently with the population updating manner produces better approximate solutions.
+The resulting algorithm is denoted as \textbf{CIA2-0.1P}, and its numerical results are displayed in the last two columns of Table \ref{tab:1}.
+We are able to see there that the minimum ratio between these values and the reference values is improved to $0.994$ (see G36).
+In a word, Table~\ref{tab:1} shows evidently, on all 27 tested graphs, the objective function values produced by \textbf{CIA2} are larger than those by \textbf{CIA1}, and the latter are larger than those by \textbf{CIA0} as well.
+Moreover, the increased values from \textbf{CIA2} to \textbf{CIA1}, which are obtained with breaking out of local optima by the maxcut, are usually less than those from \textbf{CIA0} to \textbf{CIA1}, which are achieved with an appropriate subgradient selection.